bbc/peaks.js/doc/API.md

 ### `Peaks.init(options, callback)`

-Creates a new `Peaks` instance with the [assigned options](#Configuration).
+Creates a new `Peaks` instance with the given [options](#Configuration).
 The callback is invoked after the instance has been created and initialized, or if any errors occur during initialization.
-You can create and manage several `Peaks` instances within a single page with one or several configurations.
+You can create and manage several `Peaks` instances within a single page, each with its own configuration.

 ```js
 const options = { ... };